You want to learn how to cane a chair, right? You want an instructor who will spend time on the right way to do it.

 At this point, skip the four corners.
 Continue to thread the long end of your strand from the front to the back, all the way to the chair to its right.

-Next, do the same with all the holes on either side of your chair.
+Next, do the same with all the holes on the opposite side of your chair.

 Each strand should be pulled up, but not too tight.
 The cane should remain loose but not sagging.